jarchit27/Scholarship-Finder/README.md

 # 🎓 Scholarship Finder

 A web application that helps students automatically discover scholarships that match their profile.
-Built by the Coding Club, IIT Guwahati (May 2025).

 ---